 What makes this a ‘crime’ drama and not a ‘detective’ story?
 After all, the sheriff is doing detective work.
 Compared to detective stories, crime stories place less emphasis on detecting the criminal and more on the cat-and-mouse beats of catching them.
 In a crime story there is seldom any “mystery” as to who the criminal is.
-Typically the story starts with a brilliant or daring crime, and then a cat-and-mouse game of wits and will ensues, with the tension created by the increasing intensity of the battle between the opponents.
+Typically the story starts with a brilliant or daring crime, and then a cat-and-mouse game of wits and will ensues, with the tension created by the increasing intensity of the big struggle between the opponents.
 The underlying question is: Will the cops prevail before the opponent stages their next crime?

 No Country For Old Men is also an example of a neo-Western.
 This is a like a traditional western but set in the modern era.
 The setting isn’t necessarily The West, but somewhere reminiscent of that.
 It might even be set in space — typically it’s somewhere ‘godforsaken’, where you’re on your own.

 STORYWORLD OF NO COUNTRY FOR OLD MEN

 When depicted in a single image, the film colours of No Country for Old Men don’t surprise me — a lot of yellowy ochre.
 I’m pretty sure the defective Kodak film issued in the 1970s has something to do with our link between ‘yellowed’ and ‘the 1970s’.
 (I’m a 1970s baby myself — all of my baby photos are yellowed.)